 For podcasters, this is really the best app on the market at the moment.
 Ferrite Recording Studio lets you create audio recordings in-app, has an audiometer and it lets you adjust microphone gain while you’re recording.
 If you’re looking for a better quality recording than your phone or device can offer, this app also works with iOS-compatible microphones.
 During recordings, you can place bookmarks where each new take begins and then browse them later in the multi-track editor.
 While Ferrite Recording Studio comes with a set of effects already, you can also import audio from external sources to use in the editing process.

-Great for recording and adding voiceovers with the background noise elimination function, this is really made for the podcast and voiceover editing.
+Great for recording and adding voiceovers with the background noise elimination function, this is really made for podcast and voiceover editing.
 The app also includes a neat interface function, with a clear customizable toolbar along the bottom of the screen.
 And you can export your audio file in any of the usual formats: AAC, WAV, MP3, FLAC, among others.
-Best of all – this app is free of purchase!
-That, coupled with rave reviews – you can’t really go wrong.
-While some special features require an in-app purchase, the options with the free version are extensive, and a great way to trial the app before committing to spending on it.

 2. Hokusai Audio Editor